How to Evaluate Emerging Technologies: A Practical Guide

 - Every evaluation — whether the technology advances or is stopped — should produce a permanent record that informs the next evaluation in the same category

-Fifteen years producing the DEMO Conference taught me one thing above all others about how enterprises evaluate emerging technologies: the bottleneck is almost never discovery.
-Enterprises find interesting technologies constantly — at conferences, through networks, in analyst reports, from business units who discovered something relevant.
+Fifteen years connecting enterprises with emerging technologies taught me one thing above all others about how evaluation actually works: the bottleneck is almost never discovery.
+Organizations find interesting technologies constantly — at conferences, through networks, in analyst reports, from business units who stumbled on something relevant.
 The bottleneck is what happens after discovery.

 Most organizations have an informal process for getting from "this looks interesting" to "this is worth a pilot" — and that informal process produces inconsistent decisions.
 Similar technologies evaluated by different people in different business units get different outcomes, not because the technologies are different, but because the evaluation criteria are different.
 Technologies that should have been stopped early continue consuming resources.
 Technologies that deserved a pilot get stopped by the wrong evaluator applying the wrong implicit framework.

-This guide is a structured alternative to that informal process — ten specific evaluation steps applied consistently across every emerging technology, at the right depth for each stage of the innovation lifecycle.
+This guide is a structured alternative to that informal process — eleven specific evaluation steps applied consistently across every emerging technology, at the right depth for each stage of the innovation lifecycle.

-👉 Try Traction AI free — AI-powered technology scouting, structured evaluation workflows, and pilot governance in one platform.
-No setup fee, no demo call required.
+👉 Try Traction AI free — AI-powered technology scouting, structured evaluation workflows, RFI management, and pilot governance in one platform.
+View Pricing

 Why Emerging Technology Evaluation Requires a Structured Process